By DeVry University

 There are several different types of classes that you may take as part of a business degree program.
 These business courses cover a wide variety of information and some are specific to certain program specializations.
 Here's a short list of some common topics that business degree classes cover at DeVry, along with a brief explanation of each topic:

-- Finance: Finance classes feature the different ways to analyze businesses from a financial perspective.
+Finance classes feature different ways to analyze businesses from a financial perspective.
 Topics can include trading, how securities markets operate, the relationship between risk and return and the investment process.

 Interested in Earning a Business Degree?

-Whether you’re looking to break into the field of business by pursuing an associate or bachelor’s degree or you want to enhance your managerial skills with an MBA, DeVry has a program that can help you pursue your goals.
+Whether you’re looking to break into the field of business by pursuing an associate or bachelor’s degree or you want to enhance your managerial skills with an MBA, we have a program that can help you pursue your goals.

 Explore our business programs and contact us to start your journey today.